azeezs2012/pas-debug-log-manager/readme.txt

 On the "Debug Log" admin page, click the "Clear Logs" button to delete the contents of the debug log.

 == Changelog ==

 = 1.0.0 =
 * Initial release of the Debug Log plugin.
-* Added ability to view debug logs.
-* Added toggle to enable or disable debug logging.
-* Added option to clear the debug log.

-== Upgrade Notice ==
-= 1.0.0 =
-Initial release of the Debug Log plugin.

 == License ==
 This plugin is licensed under the GPLv2 or later.
 You are free to use, modify, and distribute this plugin as long as you adhere to the GPLv2 license.